Maximilian Karl Lamoral O'Donnell: Arms

-His customary O'Donnell arms were augmented by the initials and shield of the ducal House of Austria, with additionally the double-headed eagle of the Empire.
+His customary O'Donnell arms were augmented by the initials of Emperor Franz Joseph within the shield of the archducal House of Austria in the inescutcheon of the double-headed eagle of the Empire.
 These arms can still be seen emblazoned on the portico of no. 2 Mirabellplatz in Salzburg, where O'Donnell built his residence thereafter in the former gardens of Schloss Mirabell.